 A pumpkin scone cooling on a wire rack

-What makes this the a really good scone recipe
+What makes this a really good scone recipe

-This pumpkin scone recipe have 2 fall spices, but are not overly spiced because it’s very easy to mask the mild pumpkin flavor.
-I only use a little bit of cinnamon (which is very strong anyway) and ground nutmeg along with just the right amount of sweetness to balance out the addition of jam.
-This way, too, it’s not too sweet to enjoy for breakfast.
+When it comes to the pumpkin spice addition, I only used 2 fall/autumn spices.
+I didn’t want it overly spiced because it’s very easy to mask the mild pumpkin flavor.
+I only use a little bit of cinnamon (which is very strong anyway) and ground nutmeg, along with just the right amount of sweetness to balance out the addition of jam.
+This way, it’s not too sweet to enjoy for breakfast.

 What is clotted cream?